opdavies/oliverdavies.uk/source/_posts/2019-09-13-live-blogging-symfonylive-london.md

 * Single number in unicode to represent accents.
 Combining characters.
 * Composed (NFC) and decomposed (NFD) forms - normalisation for comparison
 * Grapheme clusters - multiple characters, but one letter as you write it (separate characters for letters and accent)
 * Emjois - combining characters. e.g. Combine face with colour.
+Different codes and character names
+*